shinahov/ufc-fight-prediction/README.md

-UFC Fight Outcome Prediction
+# UFC Fight Outcome Prediction

 This project focuses on predicting the outcome of UFC fights using machine learning.
+The goal is to build a clean, realistic end-to-end pipeline that avoids common issues such as data leakage and incorrect historical reconstruction of fighter statistics.

-The goal was to build a clean, realistic end-to-end pipeline that avoids common mistakes such as data leakage and incorrect historical reconstruction of fighter statistics.
+## Motivation

-Motivation
+Many UFC prediction projects use *current* fighter data (e.g., today's win/loss record, current reach, current age).

-Most UFC prediction projects online use the current fighter data (e.g., current win/loss, current age, current reach).
+This causes **data leakage**, because the model trains on information that did **not** exist at the time of the fight.

-This creates data leakage, because you train on information that did not exist at the time of the fight.
+To avoid this, the pipeline reconstructs each fighter’s historical profile using only the information available **before** each event.

-To solve this, I built a pipeline that reconstructs historical fighter data, based only on information available at the date of each event.
+## Data Collection

-Data Collection
+### Event Scraper (`new_event_scraper`)
-1. Event Scraper (new_event_scraper)
+Collects all historical UFC events from UFC Stats:

-This scraper collects all historical UFC events from the UFC Stats website.
+- All fights in each event
-For every event, it extracts:
+- Fighters involved

-Fights
+- Basic statistics as they appeared on that event date

-Fighters involved
+This dataset is the primary training source, because it represents the fighters’ state *at the time of the fight*.

-Basic statistics from that specific event date
+### Fighter Scraper

-This is the main data source used for training, because it reflects the fighters' state at the time of each fight.
+Collects current fighter profiles from UFC Stats.

-2. Fighter Scraper
+This data is **not used** for model training because:

-This scraper collects current fighter profiles.
+- It shows the fighter’s stats *today*, not historically

-However, this data cannot be used for training a historical model because:
+- Using it would leak future information

-It shows the fighter's stats today, not at the time of past fights
+It is included only for analysis and completeness.

-Using it would leak future information into the training set
+## Historical Reconstruction (`full_fighter_pipeline`)

-Therefore, this scraper is included for completeness, but not used in the final model pipeline.
+This is the core of the project.
+It builds each fighter’s historical stats by accumulating data only up to the fight date.

-Historical Reconstruction (full_fighter_pipeline)
+Properties:

-The full_fighter_pipeline is the core part of the project.
+- No future data is used
-It accumulates fighter statistics only up to the date of each fight, ensuring that:
+- Each fighter’s profile reflects exactly what was known *before* the fight

-No future data is included
+- Prevents all major forms of data leakage

-Each fighter’s profile reflects their experience up to that event
+This solves the primary issue found in many UFC prediction attempts.

-The model sees only “realistic” historical features
+## Modeling

-This step solves the major problem of data leakage that appeared in earlier attempts.
+Experiments are implemented in:

-Modeling
+- `model_experiment`

-All experiments are implemented in:
+- `xgb_train`

-model_experiment
+Explored:

-xgb_train
+- Multiple feature sets

-Several approaches were tested:
+- Different preprocessing strategies

-Different feature sets
+- Baseline models and tree-based models

-Different preprocessing strategies
+## Best Result

-Multiple ML models (baseline models, tree models, etc.)
+Using **XGBoost**:

-Best Result
+- **Test Accuracy:** ~66%

-The best performance was achieved using XGBoost:
+- **AUC:** ~70%

-Test Accuracy: ~66%
+Despite the randomness of MMA outcomes, the model captures meaningful predictive patterns.

-AUC: ~70%
+## Summary

-This indicates that the model is able to capture meaningful patterns, despite the natural randomness and unpredictability of UFC fights.
+This project builds a realistic UFC prediction pipeline by reconstructing historical fighter data and eliminating leakage, resulting in a solid and reliable predictive model.